HITS-MCM/RASPDplus/README.md

 This repository contains the code used to create the RASPD+ descriptors and machine learning models and shell scripts for approximate protein ligand binding energy useful for prefiltering in virtual screening experiments.

-Additional data and model weights can be found on zenodo
+Additional data and the associated model weights can be found on zenodo (https://doi.org/10.5281/zenodo.3937426)

 ## Documentation